 About the data

-The PhD student will be working with large, whole genome resequencing data obtained from several populations and >500 individuals.
-The samples are being collected and the sequencing is planned for autumn 2020.
-Thus, the student will be able to work with the data shortly after he/she starts his/her PhD studies.
-The PhD student will analyse whole-genome variation patterns including differentiation, divergence and recombination rate variation along the spruce bark beetle genome.
-The PhD student will also infer spruce bark beetle’s demographic history using coalescent-based simulations.
-The PhD student will gain a wide range of scientific experience including genome-wide sequence data analysis as well as demographic history modelling and will be encouraged to develop his/hers own projects using extensive datasets available.
+The PhD student will be working with large, whole genome resequencing data obtained from several populations and >500 individuals (short and long read sequencing).
+The PhD student will investigate selection patterns along the spruce bark beetle and among outbreaking and non-outbreaking populations.
+The analysis will include standard selection scans as well novel approaches to detect and distinguish between hard and soft sweeps.
+The PhD student will gain a wide range of scientific experience including genome-wide sequence data analysis as well as wet lab practice and will be encouraged to develop his/hers own projects using extensive datasets available.

 About the place and salary

-If you are interested please send a cover letter explaining your background, skills, and interest in the project, a CV, and contact details of two academics who are willing to provide a reference, to Dr. Krystyna Nadachowska-Brzyska (email@example.com).
+If you are interested please send a cover letter explaining your background, skills, and interest in the project, a CV, and contact details of two academics who are willing to provide a reference, to Dr. Krystyna Nadachowska-Brzyska (firstname.lastname@example.org or email@example.com).

-The review of applications is ongoing; please apply by 15th May 2020 to ensure full consideration.
+The review of applications is ongoing; please apply by 30th April 2021 to ensure full consideration.
 The selected candidate will be assisted with a formal application to the Ph.D. program at Jagiellonian University.
-The starting day for the position is 01.10.2020.
+The starting day for the position is 01.10.2021 (but can be negotiable!).